vic-ma/howtodismantle.github.io/_posts/2024-06-27-Beckhoff-on-my-mind-Part-2-Writing-back-to-Twincat-PLCs.md

 In this article, we will build a calculator.
 Here's how the calculator works:
 1. The user enters two numbers into the Peakboard app.
-2. Peakboard sends the numbers to a TwinCAT PLC
+2. Peakboard sends the numbers to a TwinCAT PLC.
 3. The TwinCAT PLC sums up the two numbers and writes the result into a third variable.
 4. The Peakboard app reads from the third variable to get back the result.

-The following screenshot shows the TwinCAT program.
-Three integer variables along with exactly one line of actual code to sum them up.
+The following screenshot shows the TwinCAT program: three integer variables along with exactly one line of actual code to sum them up.

 ![image](/assets/2024-06-27/010.png)